HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/enum-abstract-values.md

     switch (type.follow()) {
       case TAbstract(_.get() => ab, _) if (ab.meta.has(":enum")):
         // @:enum abstract values are actually static fields of the abstract implementation class,
         // marked with @:enum and @:impl metadata.
-        // We generate an array of expressions that access those fields. var valueExprs = [];
+We generate an array of expressions that access those fields.
+        // Note that this is a bit of implementation detail, so it can change in future Haxe versions, but it's been
+        // stable so far.
+        var valueExprs = [];
         for (field in ab.impl.get().statics.get()) {
           if (field.meta.has(":enum") && field.meta.has(":impl")) {